TheOdinProject/curriculum/foundations/javascript_basics/arrays_and_loops.md

 #### The reduce method

 Finally, let's say that we wanted to multiply all of the numbers in our `arr` together like this: `1 * 2 * 3 * 4 * 5`.
 First, we'd have to declare a variable `total` and initialize it to 1.
 Then, we'd iterate through the array with a `for` loop and multiply the `total` by the current number.

-But we don't actually need to do all of that, we have our `reduce` method that will do the job for us.
-Just like `.map()` and `.filter()` it expects a callback function.
+But we don't actually need to do all of that; we have our `reduce` method that will do the job for us.
+Just like `.map()` and `.filter()`, it expects a callback function.
 However, there are two key differences with this array method:

 - The callback function takes two arguments instead of one.
 The first argument is the `accumulator`, which is the current value of the result *at that point in the loop*.
 The first time through, this value will either be set to the `initialValue` (described in the next bullet point), or the first element in the array if no `initialValue` is provided.
 The second argument for the callback is the `current` value, which is the item currently being iterated on.
-- It also takes in an `initialValue` as a second argument (after the callback), which helps when we don't want our initial value to be the first element in the array.
+- `reduce` itself also takes in an `initialValue` as an optional second argument (after the callback), which helps when we don't want our initial value to be the first element in the array.
 For instance, if we wanted to sum all numbers in an array, we could call reduce without an `initialValue`, but if we wanted to sum all numbers in an array and add 10, we could use 10 as our `initialValue`.

 ```javascript
 const arr = [1, 2, 3, 4, 5];